shoelace-style/shoelace/docs/frameworks/react.md

 npm install @shoelace-style/shoelace
 ```

-Nest, [include a theme](/getting-started/themes) and set the [base path](/getting-started/installation#setting-the-base-path) for icons and other assets.
+Next, [include a theme](/getting-started/themes) and set the [base path](/getting-started/installation#setting-the-base-path) for icons and other assets.
 In this example, we'll import the light theme and use the CDN as a base path.

 ```jsx
 // App.jsx